 - 2 Tbsp fresh cilantro, green onions or parsley, finely chopped (optional)

-- 1 red chili pepper, finely chopped (optional)
+- 1 red chilli pepper, finely chopped (optional)

 - 1/2 cup cream cheese, softened